yoroshikun/sugu/README.md

 After switching the theme you might need to restart Chrome.

-## List of commands (TODO)
+## List of commands

-You can use a variety of commands with Omni to perform actions or filter your results.
+You can use a variety of commands with SOmni to perform actions or filter your results.

 - **/tabs**: Search your tabs
 - **/bookmarks**: Search your bookmarks